Learning in low precision

 Random Hadamard Transform

 This transform is $\on{RHT}: x \to HSx$, where $H$ is a Hadamard matrix, and $S$ is a random sign vector.
-Hadamard matrices are a specific series (not a class of matrices, but one literal set of matrices) where $H_n$ is recursively defined and orthogonal.
-From that, we have a nice result that $\on{RHT}(X)^\top \on{RHT}(Y) = X^\top Y$.
+Hadamard matrices are a specific series (not a class of matrices like upper triangular, but a specific set parametrized by a size $n$) where $H_n$ is recursively defined and orthogonal.
+From that, we conveniently have that $\on{RHT}(X)^\top \on{RHT}(Y) = X^\top Y$, which makes it easy to use in linear layers.

 Figure 2 shows the relationship between these bounds (I didn't think about the experimental setup) and they appear to both be kind of linear after a while, though indeed the Hadamard-transformed version is lower variance.

+But how do we compute it?
+It's not free to multiply your data by a matrix, even if it's random.
+There's a fast algorithm to apply the full RHT in $n \log n$ time, but I think the issue here is that we'd be mixing across the batch dimension, which is very expensive if you're doing any kind of data parallel work (different rows of the data live on different GPUs).
 They have a solution here that seems to involve some kind of blockwise RHT (the transform is a kind of "mix", and you can say "I want to only mix across the first X bits, then the next X bits, etc.", I think).
 I didn't have time to understand this.

 Evaluation